 Two positions are available on a competitive basis each year in the International Colon and Rectal Surgery Fellowship at Mayo Clinic in Rochester, Minnesota.

-If you are an international applicant who has completed a general surgery residency in a program that is non-accredited by the Accreditation Council for Graduate Medical Education (ACGME), you are eligible to apply for this one-year non-accredited fellowship.
+To be eligible for the International Colon and Rectal Surgery Fellowship in Rochester, Minnesota, you must have successfully completed a general surgery residency program.
+If you are an international medical graduate who has completed your general surgery residency outside of the United States or outside of an Accreditation Council for Graduate Medical Education (ACGME) program in Canada, you are eligible to apply for this one-year nonaccredited fellowship.

 How to apply

 Mayo's academic year begins in July.
-Inquire about the availability of the positions with Larisa Radman, Education Program Coordinator, at email@example.com.
+Inquire about the availability of the positions with Michael Hansmann, Education Program Coordinator, at email@example.com.

 Mayo Clinic School of Graduate Medical Education does not process printed applications to this program.
 You must apply through Recruit, a third-party application service.